ferencberes/twitter-crawler/README.md

 ﻿twitter-crawler
 ============

+**WARNING: This branch contains a very old version of the `twittercrawler` package.
+The latest version can be found on the `master` branch.**

 A simple Python Twitter crawler is implemented in this repository.
 The crawler can search for events on Twitter with the help of [Twython](https://github.com/ryanmcgrath/twython).
 The crawled events are inserted into a [MongoDB](https://www.mongodb.com/) collection in order to be more accessible for further analysis.

 Requirements